the-code-writer/zk-wallet/README.md

+# DZK Wallet

+DZkWallet is a DeFi solution that allows users to store, manage, and transact their crypto assets in a secure, private, and efficient way.
+DZkWallet uses blockchain technology and zero-knowledge proofs (ZKPs) to ensure the security, transparency, and anonymity of the wallet operations and the user data.

 # Advanced Sample Hardhat Project

 This project demonstrates an advanced Hardhat use case, integrating other tools commonly used alongside Hardhat in the ecosystem.